Pluggers by Rick McKee for August 17, 2022

 39. Missing large

-mcclurem Premium Member almost 2 years ago
+mcclurem Premium Member about 2 years ago

 A Hee Haw reference and a great band from the 90’s